kinkinkijkin/kPMML/CONTRIBUTING.md

 English

 Compiler:
-- Try not to touch the overall architecture without clearance from kinkinkijkin.
+- Raise an issue before touching overall architecture.
 - If using parallelism, try to implement it using the Parallel class, not Thread.
 - Only split lines after 90 chars per line.
 Lines longer that 90 chars must be split.
-- Modifying the code spec in a way that will make older modules no longer compile without explicit permission from kinkinkijkin will not be accepted.
+- Modifying the code spec in a way that will make older modules no longer compile without raising an issue will not be accepted.
 - Additions to code spec must be in shorthand forms of english, but comments can be in english or french.
 - Try to prioritize fixing bugs over adding features.